Alpha Loft is a 501(c)(3) non-profit organization.

 Alpha Loft Overview

 Alpha Loft supports and provides resources to entrepreneurs, improving their prospects for successfully launching and scaling innovation-based businesses.
 Alpha Loft’s success means a strong entrepreneurial culture in NH, creating companies and high quality jobs.
-In addition to high value programming, events, advice, and mentoring, Alpha Loft has locations in Durham, Portsmouth, and Manchester where entrepreneurs can start and build their companies.
+In addition to high value programming, events, advice, and mentoring, Alpha Loft has locations in Portsmouth and Manchester where entrepreneurs can start and build their companies.

 Alpha Loft Team